Written by John Published on July 26, 2020 in Breakfast

 I didn’t take a bunch of pictures of all the steps because there isn’t a lot to them.
 I only took pictures of the step I thought was really important for you to see and the finished product.
 But if anyone would like me to take the pictures I can post them or send them to you so just let me know in the comments below!

-- Pour milk into a saucepan and bring to a boil.
+Pour milk into a saucepan and bring to a boil.

-- Add in the oats, flaxseed, and chia seeds.
+Add in the oats, flaxseed, and chia seeds.
 Stirring constantly.

-- After everything is stirred in, reduce heat to a simmer.
+After everything is stirred in, reduce heat to a simmer.
 Continue to stir.

-- Add vanilla near the end.
+Add vanilla near the end.
 I found that if you add the vanilla too early the flavor ends up getting boiled out so I add it closer to the end.

-- Stir for about 15-20 minutes until the porridge thickens.
+Stir for about 15-20 minutes until the porridge thickens.
 You can see the consistency here.
 I find this to be the perfect consistency where it has some texture to it but is also a little soft and liquidy.
 You can play around with this if you want.
-Cooking it for longer would make a drier stiffer porridge and cooking it for less time would make it more liquidy.
+Cooking it for longer would make a drier stiffer porridge and cooking it for less time would make

-- Pour the porridge into a bowl and top with blueberries, pumpkin seeds, and peanut butter.
+Pour the porridge into a bowl and top with blueberries, pumpkin seeds, and peanut butter.

 In the end, this easy protein porridge recipe will help you defend your house from enemies, make gains in the gym, or just stay full for longer at work.
 Whatever adventure you’re about to embark on this protein porridge recipe is the perfect start to it.